gu-fan/riv.vim/README.rst

   + when set to 0, no local file link.
   + default is 1.

-* When Publish to html, all local file link will be converted to an embedded link.
+* When Publish to html, all detected local file link will be converted to an embedded link.

     e.g. `xxx.rst <xxx.html>`_ `xxx.py <xxx.py>`_

 * To delete a local file in project.

   ``:RivDelete`` ``<C-E>df``
-  it will delete all reference to this file in current level's index.rst .
+  it will also delete all reference to this file in ``index.rst`` of the directory.

 Scratch
 ~~~~~~~